gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-precision-issues.md

 ## Canvas Precision Issues

-The spec allows a canvas to be 16bits instead of 32.
+The spec allows a canvas to be 16 bits instead of 32.

 You can check by calling